veronicaguerrini/LiME/Datasets/README.md

 The list of random shuffled reads we took into account for the negative control is in title_setA2ran.txt.gz and title_setB2ran.txt.gz, respectively.

 To build up the datasets starting from the list of reads (title_* .txt), one could use the script *filter_by_headers.pl* replacing the *fastq* and *headings* file names with their own file names.
-For instance, the set of reads considered for the positive control in setA2_1 is obtained simply by running
+For instance, the set of reads considered for the positive control in setA2_1 can be obtained by running

 ```sh
 perl filter_by_headers.pl > setA2_1.noRan.fq